 This article includes three additional sections and two Appendices.
-In the Methods section, we describe calculations of the vibrational density of states for 2D granular crystals composed of two types of grains with the same size, but with mass contrast $m_L/m_S > 1$ .
+In Methods, we describe calculations of the vibrational density of states for 2D granular crystals composed of two types of grains with the same size, but with mass contrast $m_L/m_S > 1$.
 We measure the width of the frequency band gap as a function of the mass contrast, arrangement of the heavy and light grains, and pressure.
 In addition, we describe the input signal, how the output signal will be measured, and the methods that will be used to change the pressure in the device.
-In the Results section, we show our calculations of the gain ratios for the on and off states in devices where the pressure is varied and in regimes where the network of interparticle contacts is fixed or fluctuates.
-We provide results for the gain ratios for systems in steady state, and study the gain as a function of time after the device switches from on to off and vice versa.
-We also describe molecular dynamics simulations coupled with advanced sampling methods in 2D of circular grains containing small circular knobs on their surfaces and identify the number and placement of knobs that give rise to the most efficient crystallization.
+In Results, we show our calculations of the gain ratios for the on and off states in devices where the pressure is varied and in regimes where the network of interparticle contacts is fixed or fluctuates.
+We provide results for the gain ratios for systems in steady state and study the gain as a function of time after the device switches from on to off and vice versa.
+We also describe discrete element method simulations coupled with advanced sampling methods in 2D of circular grains containing small circular knobs on their surfaces and identify the number and placement of knobs that give rise to the most efficient crystallization.
+From the probabilities of achieving crystalline configurations in the simulations, we estimate the time required to generate the crystalline configurations in vibration experiments of typical granular materials.
 In the final section, we summarize our most important results, suggest future calculations, and discuss the possibility to build mechanical circuits that can perform logical operations.
 The two Appendices provide additional technical details that support the methods and results in the main text.
 In Appendix A, we show that the numerical methods used to calculate the discrete Fourier transform of the input and output signals do not affect our results.
 In Appendix B, we show results for the performance of 2D granular acoustic switches with small band gaps.